 Single tag reply

-Multiple tags reply (c) No tag reply
+Multiple tags reply (or multiple tag replies) (c) No tag reply

 Figure 3.12: Example of an inventory between reader and different tag reply situations [11]

 with its Random Number 16 (RN16), which is a 16 bits random number.
 When the reader receives this RN16 it will acknowledge this tag with an ACK command including this RN16.
 As soon as the tag receives a valid Acknowledgment (ACK) with its RN16, it will reply with its unique Electronic Product Code (EPC).
 Finally, the reader will send a handle command to the tag to mute it until the end of the complete reading process.
 In figure 3.12b, the reader starts broadcasting a query command for tags in the reading area.
 In the proposed example, three tags select this slot.
 Therefore, the reader receives simultaneously three different RN16s.
 In this case, the conventional RFID reader will not be able to decode any of these RN16s.
 The tags will wait for the next frame to be identified.
 Afterwards, the reader broadcasts a query-rep command to inform all the remaining tags that the next slot will start.
 Figure 3.12c shows the behavior of an empty slot in EPCglobal C1 G2.
 The reader starts with a query command, and waits for a tag reply during a certain time out period.
-If there is no tag reply during this time, it would terminate the the slot by sending a new query-rep command.
+If there is no tag reply during this time, it would terminate the slot by sending a new query-rep command.

 Cross Layer Anti-Collision Protocol